Search

 Child and Adolescent Mental Health Service (CAMHS) - Herefordshire

-• Our Child and Adolescent Mental Health Service (CAMHS) in Herefordshire provides specialist mental health services for children and young people aged from birth to their 18th birthday and their families/carers.
-They should live in the county and be registered with a Herefordshire GP.
+• Our Child and Adolescent Mental Health Service (CAMHS) in Herefordshire provides specialist mental health services for children and young people up to 18 years old and supports their families/carers.
+To be referred into the Herefordshire CAMHS service, children and young people should live in Herefordshire and be registered with a GP in the county.
 This includes children and young people with a diagnosed learning disability.

 • Address: Belmont, Benet Building, Ruckhall Lane, Belmont, Hereford, HR2 9RP